JRMurr/JRMurr.github.io/content/blog/zig-chess/making-a-chess-engine-in-zig.md

         MAIN_DIAG << (toShiftInt(-diag) * 8);
 }

-inline fn antiDiagonalMask(sq: u32) MaskInt {
+// get all squares on the North west to South east diagonal this square is on inline fn antiDiagonalMask(sq: u32) MaskInt {
     const sq_i32 = @as(i32, @intCast(sq));
     const diag: i32 = 7 - (sq_i32 & 7) - (sq_i32 >> 3);